Skip to content

 Florida uses a clear letter-class system — Class “B” for the agency, Class “D” for the guard, and Class “G” for armed — and requires an annual firearm requalification for armed officers.

-Individual officers in Florida typically must hold a Class “D” Security Officer license.
-The state requires 40 hours of training for the Class “D” license before or shortly after an officer begins work.
-When you hire, confirm that the guards actually assigned to your site hold current registrations — a valid company license doesn't guarantee every officer on the roster is properly credentialed and trained.
+Individual officers in Florida generally must hold a Class “D” Security Officer license, and the state requires 40 hours of training for the Class “D” license.
+A valid company license doesn't guarantee every officer on the roster is credentialed and trained, so confirm the guards actually assigned to your site hold current registrations — verifying the company and the people are two separate checks.

 How to verify a security license in Florida